 Researchers may have limited team working or customer service skills

-You may not see them as ‘customers’, but if you think of your research, knowledge and skills as your ‘product’, you have a lot of customers that you can talk about (e.g. funders, other researchers in your discipline, undergraduate students, industry, policymakers etc).
-You can find ways to articulate their ‘consumer demands’ or ‘buying habits’ and how you market yourself to them or satisfy their needs.
+You may not see them as ‘customers’, but if you think of your research, knowledge and skills as your ‘product’, you have a lot of customers that you can talk about (e.g. funders, other researchers in your discipline, any type of student, industry, outreach public, policymakers etc).
+You can find ways to articulate how you satisfy their needs, what are their ‘consumer demands’ or ‘buying habits’ and how you market yourself to them.

 Researchers may have limited understanding of commercial awareness